 Carty & Company offers U.S. Treasury Bills, Notes, and Bonds, as well as U.S. Government Agency paper and Certificates of Deposit.
 Our staff and traders can competitively help you with any purchase or sale of these instruments.

-U.S. Treasury securities (“Treasuries”) – are issued by the federal government and are considered to be among the safest investments you can make.
-Treasury securities are backed by the “full faith and credit” of the U.S. government.
-This means that come what may—recession, inflation, war—the U.S. government is going to take care of its bondholders.
+U.S. Treasury securitiesare issued by the federal government and are considered to be among the safest investments you can make.
+This type of investment is backed by the “full faith and credit” of the U.S. government, meaning that come what may—recession, inflation, war—the U.S. government is going to take care of its bondholders.
 Treasuries are also liquid.
-A group of more than 20 primary dealers are required to buy large quantities of Treasuries every time there is an auction and stand ready to trade them in the secondary market.
+A group of more than 20 primary dealers is required to buy large quantities of Treasuries every time there is an auction and stand ready to trade them in the secondary market.

-Government-Sponsored Bonds (Agency Bonds) – Agency bonds are bonds issued by government-sponsored enterprises, such as Fannie Mae and the Federal Home Loan Banks, and by wholly owned government corporations such as the Tennessee Valley Authority (TVA).
+Agency bonds are bonds issued by government-sponsored enterprises, such as Fannie Mae and the Federal Home Loan Banks, and by wholly-owned government corporations such as the Tennessee Valley Authority (TVA).
 When you buy an agency bond, the issuer pays you interest on the number of bonds you purchase.
 At a stated date in the future (the maturity date), the issuer returns your principal to you if you still hold the agency bond.
 The maturity dates typically range from one year to 40 years.
-Some debt issued by government agencies is backed by the full faith and credit of the US government, but other agency debt is not.
+Some debt issued by government agencies is backed by the full faith and credit of the US government, but another agency’s debt is not.

 CDs are savings instruments issued by banks and savings and loan institutions.
 When you buy a CD, you lend the bank or savings and loan institution a set amount of money, which the institution may use to invest in securities or loans.
 CDs offer a variety of maturities and interest payment options and are insured, to a limited extent, by the FDIC.
 Unlike bank CDs, brokered CDs are tradable in the fixed income markets and do not have early redemption fees.
-Like most bonds, CDs carry some default risk or credit risk, and are subject to market risk.
+Like most bonds, CDs carry some default risk or credit risk and are subject to market risk.
 For information about FDIC insurance, visit fdic.gov